wabbajack-tools/mod-lists/magnum_opus/readme.md

 4) Download a [standalone Adobe Flash Player from Adobe](https://fpdownload.macromedia.com/pub/flashplayer/updaters/32/flashplayer_32_sa_debug.exe)

 5) Paste the "flashplayer_32_sa_debug.exe" in the same location as HUDMenuSet.swf
+  *  Note that Magnum Opus already has a custom Def UI preset, aptly titled Lively's HUD Preset.
+Disable this mod in MO2.
 6) Execute the standalone Adobe Flash Player(the .exe you just downloaded) and load HUDMenuSet.swf (from here it will work as the DEF_UI HUDMenuSet.exe)
 7) Move the UI elements to your liking (or leave as is).
 Once satisfied hit Ctrl+S
-  *  Note that Magnum Opus already has a custom Def UI preset, aptly titled Lively's HUD Preset.
-Disable this mod in MO2 if you want to make your own.
 8) Create a new folder DEF_CONF in the same location as HUDMenuSet.swf and save the new XML file inside the new folder

 #### Crashlogs: